Kallio Church: Description

 The church is 65 metres high, and its cross is 94 metres above sea level.
 The Estonian coastline can be seen from the tower.
 The church is on a hill, and it forms the northern end point of a 2.5 km long street axis made up of three streets, Kopernikuksenkatu, Siltasaarenkatu, and Unioninkatu.

 Kallio Church is a hall church with a transept.
 The load-bearing walls are built of red bricks and clad in Finnish granite.
 There is seating for 1.100 worshippers.

 The interior of the church is decorated with Christian symbols such as roses, lilies, palm branches, laurel crowns and pearls to pass on the message of the Gospels.
 There are also Art Nouveau murals inside the church.
 The altarpiece is a wooden relief ‘Tulkaa minun tyköni’ (‘Come to me, all you who are weary and burdened’) by Hannes Autere, carved in 1956.
 In the vestibule of the church and in the organ galleries there are four plaster reliefs from Sigrid af Forselles’ five-part series Ihmissielun kehitys (‘Development of the human soul’).
 In the sacristy there's a painting by Verner Thomé, depicting Jesus healing a blind man.

 Paavo Tynell designed the massive brass lamps in 1932.
 The church textiles currently in use are designed by Raija Rastas.

 There are seven German bronze bells in the granite tower of the church.
-Each day at noon and at 6 pm, the chorale (op.65b) by Jean Sibelius, composed expressly for Kallio Church, is played on four of the bells.
+Each day at noon and at 6 pm, the chorale The Bells of Kallio Church (Kallion kirkon kellosävel, JS 102) by Jean Sibelius, composed for the church's 1912 consecration ceremony, is played on four of the bells.
+He also arranged this piece for piano, as well as for mixed choir a cappella (each Op.
+65b).
 The three largest bells ring to announce church services.

 Pipe organs

-Kallio Church is the only church in Finland to have both a Baroque organ and a French organ from the Romantic period.
-The French organ by the Swedish organ maker Åkerman & Lund was made in 1995, and it serves as the main organ of the church.
-The smaller Baroque organ was built in Kangasala, Finland in 1987.
+Kallio Church has both a Neo-Baroque and a French-style Romantic revival organ.
+The French-Romantic organ was made by the Swedish organ maker Åkerman & Lund in 1995 and serves as the main organ of the church.
+The smaller Neo-Baroque organ was built by Kangasala Organ Factory, Finland in 1987.